plone/training/voltoaddons/01-addon-basics.rst

     cd datatable-tutorial
     npm init

-Note: the namespace ``@plone`` is not required and it can be anything.
-We're using namespaces because in practice you'll probably want to group your addons under a common namespace.
-There is no shared addon namespace right now for Volto addons.
+Note: the namespace ``@plone`` (or any other) is not required, but of course it can be anything.
+We're using namespaces to group your addons under a common "group".
+There is no shared addon namespace right now for Volto addons as the NPM collective organization doesn't belong to Plone.

 Use ``@plone/datatable-tutorial`` as the package name and ``src/index.js`` as the package main.
 Create ``src/index.js`` with the following content: